tamoghna21/DeepRL-Continuous-Control-DDPG/README.md

 $ jupyter notebook
 ```

-Follow the instructions in `Continious_control-DDPG.ipynb` to get started with training your own agent!
+Follow the instructions in `Continious_Control-Reacher.ipynb` to get started with training your own agent!

-The task of solving the Reacher environment with twenty agents was completed using DDPG algorithm.
+The task of solving the Reacher environment with twenty agents was completed using DDPG algorithm with modifications.

 ```
-Environment solved in 233 episodes!
-Average Score: 30.00
+Environment solved in 182 episodes!
+Average Score: 30.05
 ```
 ![Score Plot][image2]